Smoothing Terrain Contours and Controlling it Precisely

 - Once you have entered the new value, click the OK button to apply the change and close the dialog.

 To exercise maximum control over your terrain, we will use a series of elevation lines, rather than a single elevation line.
-For this example we will create four lines; each of the four elevation lines should have the same elevation and should be located no more than six inches from each of the others in the group.
+For this example, create four lines; each of the four elevation lines should have the same elevation and should be located no more than six inches from each of the others in the group.

 By using groups of four elevation lines placed closely together, we are able to show the terrain editor within Chief Architect how to make the desired smooth transitions between elevations.